South Thomaston Public Records Directory

 Jail & Inmate Records

-The Knox County Jail in Rockland processes and houses individuals arrested anywhere in the county.
+The Knox County Jail in Rockland processes and houses individuals arrested anywhere in Knox County.
 During booking, the facility photographs and fingerprints detainees while recording their personal information.
 Family members and legal representatives can locate inmates through the sheriff's office inmate lookup system.
 Visitation at the facility requires advance scheduling and follows specific rules.
 Bond and bail procedures align with Maine state guidelines, and those seeking information about recently arrested individuals can contact the jail directly.

 Arrest Records